kubernetes-hy/kubernetes-hy.github.io/data/part-0/index.md

 To complete the course you will need to do and submit all exercises in parts 1-5.
 There is no exam.

-The total workload of the course _has not been estimated yet_.
-We can estimate how long it took others by peeking at the [statistics](https://studies.cs.helsinki.fi/stats/courses/kubernetes2020).
+The total workload of the course is about 95 hours.
+You can find out how long it took others by peeking at the old [statistics](https://studies.cs.helsinki.fi/stats/courses/kubernetes2020).

 ### Exercises ###

-All exercises need to be completed for grading.
+All exercises need to be completed to get a passing grade.

 Make a repository to github and publish your solutions there in clearly ordered files / folders.
 If you need help publishing using git you should refer to their [guide](https://guides.github.com/activities/hello-world/).
 Make sure that the repository is available to me, either by using a public repository or a private repository and adding [Jakousa](https://github.com/Jakousa) as a collaborator.